 NESA Compliance Assessment Process with eShield

-- Internal Compliance Assessment: Pre-audit verification of control implementation with evidence collection.
+- Internal Compliance Assessment: Pre-audit verification of control implementation with independent review of the evidence file.
+Identifies residual gaps before external assessment, allowing targeted remediation without the compliance clock running.

-- Compliance Reporting: Production of NESA compliance documentation and evidence package.
+- Compliance Reporting: Production of NESA compliance documentation and evidence package for regulatory submission.

 What is the difference between NESA and the UAE Cybersecurity Council?